shogun-toolbox/shogun/doc/cookbook/source/examples/regression/linear_ridge_regression.rst

 .. sgexample:: linear_ridge_regression.sg:create_instance

-Then we train the regression model and apply it to test data to get the predicted :sgclass:`CRegressionLabels`.
+Then we train the regression model and apply it to test data to get the predicted :sgclass:`RegressionLabels`.

 .. sgexample:: linear_ridge_regression.sg:train_and_apply